 - Step 2: Fill the bottle.
 Suck air in, pulling from your diaphragm, to maximize the volume of air in your lungs.
 Think of filling your bottle in a 360degree manner.

 - Step 3: Seal the bottle.
 After you inhale, forcefully stop the exit of air by pushing your tongue to the roof of your mouth.
-Be sure not to lose rib cage position during this step.
+Be sure not to lose the rib cage position during this step.
 As you brace, pull your sternum towards your belly button.

 - Step 4: Bend the bar over your back.
 Instead of trying to push the bar up with your arms during the squat, keep the bar pulled in tight to your spine.
 This increases latissimus dorsi activation, tensioning a large portion of your back and thoracolumbar fascia, aiding to provide additional stability

-*Maintain pressure throughout execution of the squat.
+*Maintain pressure throughout the execution of the squat.
 Many athletes lose pressure in the bottom position and exhale during the concentric portion of the lift.
 It is crucial to maintain pressure and stiffness throughout the entirety of the movement.

 Want to see bracing in action?
 Watch this video of Layne Norton setting the world record of 668lbs in the 93kg weight class.

 Use these cues for a more efficient spinal bracing sequence before squatting.
 As with any skill, perfect practice makes perfect.
-Practice with every repetition, starting with your warm up reps, to improve efficiency with your heaviest reps.
-Keep squatting, healthy and heavy!
+Practice with every repetition, starting with your warm-up reps, to improve efficiency with your heaviest reps.
+Keep squatting, healthy, and heavy!

 Mitch Babcock is a Doctor of Physical Therapy practicing out of HealthHQ and managing CrossFit Fenton.
 With a passion for all things training, he aims to give people better information to improve their fitness, health, movement, and performance.